Planning for the Unexpected: Finding a New Job in the Age of COVID

-The recent government shutdown has given every working man and woman in America a lot to consider, especially when it comes to income.
-For many government workers, not receiving a paycheck for a month left them and their families in dire financial straits.
-Hearing their stories was a grave reminder of how quickly our financial situations can change.
-Whether you're a government worker or privately employed, layoffs and company closures are always a possibility.
-That's why, no matter how stable you feel in your career, you should prepare your finances – and your professional portfolio – for the unexpected.
-To ensure your financial stability despite an income disruption, follow these four money and career planning tips.
+It goes without saying that the last few months have brought unprecedented changes for all of us.
+Shutdowns, quarantine, job loss or loss of income, have given every working man and woman in America a lot to figure out.
+For many of us, not receiving a paycheck for any length of time leaves us in dire financial straits.
+That's why, no matter how stable you feel in your career, you should prepare your finances – and your resume – for the unexpected.
+To ensure your financial stability despite an income disruption, follow these money and career planning tips.

 How to Financially Prepare for a Job Layoff

 As hard as it is to admit, no job is truly stable, and no income is guaranteed.
 Even the strongest, most successful companies can fall on hard times, add in a global pandemic, and the picture doesn't get any prettier.
 While this doom and gloom narrative shouldn't be part of your daily reflection, it is an unease you can easily alleviate with a little proactive planning.
 Even if you're living paycheck-to-paycheck, you can begin to create a cushion in case you find yourself without immediate income.
 North Country Savings Bank offers a wide variety of savings options to help you create an emergency fund.
 Aim to save enough to hold you over until your paychecks kick back in, or until you can find a new job.
 The general rule of emergency funds is to have at least one month's worth of pay set aside, just in case.